Colin Jordan: Leading activist

 In 1962, Jordan founded the National Socialist Movement (renamed the British Movement in 1968) with John Tyndall as its leader.
-A meeting in Trafalgar Square on 2 July 1962 of supporters was disrupted by opponents whom Jordan described as being "Jews and Communists", leading to a riot.
+A meeting in Trafalgar Square on 2 July 1962 of supporters was disrupted by opponents, whom Jordan described as being "Jews and Communists", leading to a riot.
 He was dismissed by the board of governors of the Coventry school where he taught in August 1962 after a period of suspension that had begun after the events in Trafalgar Square.

 In August 1962 Jordan hosted an international conference of Nazis at Guiting Power in Gloucestershire, which resulted in the formation of the World Union of National Socialists.
 Jordan was the commander of its European section throughout the 1960s and was also elected "World Führer" with George Lincoln Rockwell, founder of the American Nazi Party, as his deputy.
 On 16 August Jordan and Tyndall, together with Martin Webster, Denis Pirie and Roland Kerr-Ritchie, were charged under the Public Order Act 1936 with attempting to set up a paramilitary force called the Spearhead, which was modelled on the SA of Nazi Germany.
 Undercover police observed Jordan leading the group in military manoeuvres.
 He was sentenced to nine months' imprisonment in October 1962.

 On 5 October 1963, while John Tyndall was still in prison, Jordan, who had just been released, married Tyndall's fiancée, Françoise Dior, the former wife of a French nobleman and the niece of the French fashion designer Christian Dior.
 This hasty marriage was ostensibly to prevent her deportation as an undesirable alien.
-When Tyndall was eventually released the marriage caused friction and he split with Jordan in 1964 to form the Greater Britain Movement.
-Jordan's marriage to Dior proved short-lived though, and she announced the couple's separation in January 1964.
+When Tyndall was eventually released, the marriage caused friction, and he split with Jordan in 1964 to form the Greater Britain Movement.
+Jordan's marriage to Dior proved short-lived, though, and she announced the couple's separation in January 1964.
 She claimed that Jordan had become "bourgeois".
+The couple nevertheless remained married until their divorce in 1967.